MicrosoftDocs/CSIDev-Public-PPE/CSIDevDocsPublic/AuthorNotification.md

 To effectively use the OPS Authoring extension, you must:
 - Clone your entire repo to your local machine and keep it in sync.
 Functions such as link and image insertion are not reliable if the repo is out of sync.
-- For accurate content preview, you need to update your VS Code settings.json file, as described under **Preview Content** below.
+- For accurate content preview, you need to update your VS Code settings.json file, as described under **Preview Content** below..
 Examples below ([full list](http://docs.microsoft.com/en-us/locale.aspx))